-Finding Usages of Related Entities
+Find Usages of Related Entities

-To perform advanced search for usages
+Perform advanced search for usages

-- Place the caret on a symbol in the editor or select the symbol in a tool window.
+Place the caret at a symbol in the editor or select the symbol in a tool window.

-- In the Search Properties dialog that opens, you can customize your search.
+In the Search Properties dialog that opens, you can customize your search.

-- In the Scope column, choose the scope of the search.
+In the Scope column, choose the scope of the search.

-- If the original symbol is an overriding member in a derived class or an implemented interface member, ReSharper displays the original member and all its base members in the Search field.
+If the original symbol is an overriding member in a derived class or an implemented interface member, ReSharper displays the original member and all its base members in the Search field.
 You choose whether to look for usages of the base member or those of the overriding member.

-- If a single usage is found, ReSharper will navigate you to the usage directly in the editor.
+If a single usage is found, ReSharper will navigate you to the usage directly in the editor.
 Two or more search results will be shown in the Find Results window, where you can conveniently explore and analyze the usages.

 If necessary, you can change the default behavior so that the single found usage is also displayed in the Find Results window.
-To do so, clear the Go to Usage: if there is only one result.... check box in the page of ReSharper options.
+To do so, clear the Go to Usage: if there is only one result.... checkbox in the page of ReSharper options.